 Equipment Room (ER) - environment controlled central physical location (room) that hold the wiring termination hardware and the main active equipment.
-Possibly may hold the main cross-connect (MC).
+Often it houses the main cross-connect (MC).

-Telecommunications Rooms (TR) and Telecommunications Enclosure (TE) - environment controlled less secondary locations (rooms) that hold the wiring termination hardware and active devices.
-Typical hold intermediate cross-connect (IC) and horizontal cross-connect (HC).
-May consist of a telecommunications enclosure in a non-dedicated room.
+Telecommunications Rooms (TR) and Telecommunications Enclosures (TE) - environment controlled secondary locations (rooms) that hold the wiring termination hardware and active devices.
+They typical hold an intermediate cross-connect (IC) or a horizontal cross-connect (HC).
+May also be replaced by a telecommunications enclosure in a non-dedicated room.